ptrckqn/shadibeshai-website/src/pages/lab.md

 alumni:
   title: Lab Alumni
   bio:
+    - title: Mabel Yu
+      sub: Doctoral Student (2018-2023)
+      body: "Mabel was a Doctoral student in the Clinical Psychology Program at the University of Regina from 2018 to 2023.
+Mabel's Doctoral Thesis is focused on a randomized trial examining the effects of a self-compassion intervention to protect from future depression episodes among people with recurrent depression.
+She successfully defended her dissertation in the Fall of 2023. "
+      image: /uploads/mabel-yu.jpg
     - title: Dr. Fereshteh Mehrabi
       sub: Postdoctoral Fellow (2022-2023)
       body: Dr. Mehrabi Completed her Ph.D. degree in public health and health policy